viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

 This is most readable than the member map function and the use of lambda.
-However it suffers from two
+However it suffers from two major deficiencies:
-major deficiencies:

 * *Eager evaluation* All arguments are evaluated even if the first fails.
-* *Unordered evaluation* We cannot control the order of evaluation thus it presupposed the function to
-have no side effects.
+* *Unordered evaluation* We cannot control the order of evaluation thus it presupposed the function to have no side effects.

-Considering these two problems we consider a possible C++ language extension: a do-notation similar to
+Considering these two problems we consider a possible C++ language extension: a *do-notation* similar to
-the one in Haskell [Do-Notation].
+the one provided by Haskell [Do-Notation].
 As with the variadic `map` function, it is not limited to expected but could work with any kind of monad [Monad].
-Next follow the grammar:
+Next follows the grammar:

 ```
 expression ::= ...